 Only a very small percentage of parcels are actually inspected by customs.
 What is more likely to happen though is that the carrier will verify the parcel themselves, collect the aforementioned taxes and summon customs only if something's wrong with your parcel.
-Because of this, the carrier will add their own fees (called "frais de dossier/dédouanement", usually between 10 and 30€) on top of your taxes for doing the customs' work.
+Because of this, the carrier will add their own fees (called "frais de dossier/dédouanement", usually between 10 and 30€) on top of your taxes for doing the paperwork.

 Loli is technically illegal (Art.
 227-23 of the Penal Code) but the viewing and distribution of artistic works, regardless of the content, isn't.
 Because the legislation isn't really clear, import at your own risk (fr/a/nons who got their loli doujins intercepted by customs please confirm.)

 Germany will tax packages at the following rate:

 EuST: Is calculated for every package with value+shipping above 22€.
 It's usually a flat 19% although EuST for printed matter is 7%.